EvilEvan/SuperStudent/# History Log.md

 - All shapes in "shapes" mode are now drawn as outlines (no color fill), both for the center target and falling items.
 - Reason: Ensures visual distinction between rectangle and square, and matches prompt requirement for border-only display.

+**Model: gpt-4o | Date: 2024-06-12 | Logic:**
+- Fixed UnboundLocalError for `shake_magnitude` in `game_loop` by declaring it as global.
+- Reason: Ensures the function uses the intended global variable for screen shake magnitude.

+**Model: gpt-4o | Date: 2024-06-13 | Logic:**
+- Added "Colors" level: introduces a central "Mother Dot" of random color (Blue, Red, Green, Yellow, Purple, Black) that vibrates, then disperses into 100 bouncing dots (25 targets, 75 distractors).
+- Only dots matching the Mother Dot color can be clicked and destroyed; distractors are unaffected by clicks.
+- Level ends when all 25 target dots are destroyed.
+- Reason: Implements a color-matching challenge with animated transitions and clear visual feedback, as per prompt requirements.

+**Model: gpt-4o | Date: 2024-06-13 | Logic:**
+- Fixed UnboundLocalError in "colors" mode by removing local assignment of `WIDTH, HEIGHT` (which shadowed the global variables).
+Now all drawing and logic use the global screen dimensions, preventing runtime errors and ensuring consistent behavior across all modes.

+**Model: gpt-4o | Date: 2024-06-13 | Logic:**
+- Fixed UnboundLocalError for `overall_destroyed` in "colors" mode by initializing and incrementing `overall_destroyed` as target dots are destroyed, and passing it to `display_info`.
+This ensures the HUD and progress tracking work without runtime errors.

+**Model: gpt-4o | Date: 2024-06-13 | Logic:**
+- Clarified and fixed repeated UnboundLocalError for `overall_destroyed` in "colors" mode.
+- Context: The main game loop after the "colors" block still called `display_info` with `overall_destroyed`, which is not defined in that scope for "colors" mode.
+- Fix: Now, `display_info` is only called in the main loop if not in "colors" mode, since "colors" mode handles its own HUD and progress display.
+This prevents undefined variable errors and avoids double HUD rendering.

+**Model: gpt-4o | Date: 2025-04-21 | Logic:**
+- Fixed UnboundLocalError for `overall_destroyed` in the main game loop after "colors" mode.
+- Context: The main game loop called `display_info` with `overall_destroyed`, which was not defined in "colors" mode, causing a runtime error.
+- Fix: Now, `display_info` is only called in the main loop if not in "colors" mode, since "colors" mode handles its own HUD and progress display.
+This prevents undefined variable errors and avoids double HUD rendering.

+**Model: gpt-4o | Date: 2025-04-21 | Logic:**
+- Fixed repeated UnboundLocalError for `overall_destroyed` in the main game loop after "colors" mode.
+- Context: The main game loop called `display_info` with `overall_destroyed`, which was not defined in "colors" mode, causing a runtime error.
+- Fix: Now, `display_info` is only called in the main loop if not in "colors" mode, since "colors" mode handles its own HUD and progress display.
+This prevents undefined variable errors and avoids double HUD rendering.

 # Notes

 - Centre‑display logic now prioritizes `mode == "clcase"` before any alpha substitution.